Lem

 (message "Mark set whole buffer"))

-Adding and showing meta data on top of content - overlays
+Overlays: showing meta data on top of content

 Overlays allow to complement the buffer’s text with all sort of metadata.
 It is visible, it appears “around” the text (in the left margin, in the emply line space on the right…), but it isn’t part of the buffer’s content.
 It can be temporary.